loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/main.typ

-#import "../Prelude.typ": languageName
+#import "../Prelude.typ": ln, todo

-= Compiling #languageName
+= Compiling #ln
 Compiling a language is not always a straightforward path, especially so when compiling a functional language to an inherently imperative architecture.
 Even more so when the language is in question is system-level,